jminjares4/Selected-Areas-in-Networks/assignment_3/README.md

-# Assignment 2 :chart_with_upwards_trend:
+# Assignment 3 :chart_with_upwards_trend:

+* ## Part A

   Capture flow data with pmacct to a CSV file.
-Write a python script to load the CSV file into a PANDAS dataframe, print the minimum and maximum number of flow bytes, and plot the histogram of flow bytes; all with PANDAS functions (use v1.4 of PANDAS).
-I want to see a lot of detail in the histogram so do not use the default number of bins, use many more.
-Hint: use column=’BYTES’ as one of the arguments to the hist() function to get it to work correctly.
+Write a python script that loads the flow data into a PANDAS dataframe.
+Create a new dataframe that is a subset of the original data frame using PANDAS to isolate the TCP flows where the number of flow bytes exceeds 100.
+Submit this python script through Blackboard named lastname_3a.py.

+* ## Part B

+  Add four colums to your original PANDAS dataframe from 4) called ‘src_as’, ‘src_org’, ‘dst_as’, ‘dst_org’ using the data in the ‘as.csv’ file.
+Submit your Python script through Blackboard named lastname_3b.py.

 # Dependencies
 In order to read packet in the network, the assignment required to use `pmacctd` and `nfacctd`.
 Here is the link to install [**pmacct**](https://github.com/pmacct/pmacct).